Stability of fibrations over one-dimensional bases

-\begin{Lemma} Suppose $F$ is $\fD^{bal}$-semistable, then $X$ has only isolated singularities. \end{Lemma} \begin{proof} Suppose $X$, and hence $X_0$, is singular along a curve $C\subset X_0$.
-If $v_1=[0:0:0:1]\notin X_0$, then via the projection from $v_1$, $X_0$ is a double cover of $\MP(1,1,2)$ with a non-reduced branched divisor.
-In some coordinates, the equation of $X_0$ (resp., $C$) is
+\begin{Lemma} Suppose $F$ is T-semistable, then $X$ has only isolated singularities. \end{Lemma} \begin{proof} Suppose $X$, and hence $X_0$, is singular along a curve.
+We will show that in some coordinates (a component of) this curve is given by $L_1=L_2=0$, where $\{L_1, L_2\}\subset \{x,y,z,w\}$ (Cases I and II below).
+Since $X$ is singular along the locus $L_1=L_2=t=0$, we must have $F\in (L_1,L_2,t)^2$.
+Then $F$ is destabilized by the one-parameter subgroup $\rho$ acting with weight $1$ on $L_i$'s and weight $0$ on the remaining coordinates, leading to a contradiction.